chaseofthejungle/js-odin-etch-a-sketch/README.md

-# A simple etch-a-sketch inspired program, developed for The Odin Project.
+# Odin Project Etch-a-Sketch App

-Designed for Google Chrome desktop environments.
-Also highly compatible in Edge.
+A simple etch-a-sketch inspired program, developed for The Odin Project.
+Designed for Google Chrome desktop environments, but also highly compatible in Edge.

 Live Demo: http://chaseofthejungle.github.io/odin-etch-a-sketch